espruino/EspruinoDocs/boards/MDBT42Q.md

 **Note:** The nRF52 port has one available I2C, SPI and USART (and infinite software SPI and I2C).
 Unlike other Espruino boards, these peripherals can be used on *any* pin.

-The MDBT42Q must be powered with a voltage between 1.7v and 3.6v. **You can not connect a LiPo battery to it without a voltage regulator**.
+The bare MDBT42Q module must be powered with a voltage between 1.7v and 3.6v. **You can not connect a LiPo battery to it without a voltage regulator**.
+However the breakout board contains a regulator that will work off of 2.5 to 16 volts.

 Information
 -----------